- What is auto-py-to-exe?

 This is your anti-virus vendors fault.
 Check out this.
 There is nothing I or PyInstaller can do to stop this.

-Lots of Errors Appear in the Output
+Lots of Warnings Appear in the Output

 These warnings can be ignored in most cases.
 I have not currently found a situation where these are an issue, after-all, they are only warnings.
+These warnings typically match the format

 Additional Information and Explanations